 - address of property where the building work is being done

 - name and phone number of site contact person – Local Building Practitioner details

-- whether or not there is a dog on site
+- if there is a dog onsite.

 On the construction site, the safety of people, including Council officers, is your responsibility.
 This includes providing safe access to all parts of the site to allow work to be inspected.

 Ladder access must be securely founded and tied.
 Scaffold access is likely to be required for larger buildings.